-A staph infection occurs due to a bacterium called staphylococcus.
-This bacterium lives on the skin naturally, but if it enters the bloodstream through a wound, it can cause sepsis.
-It can also cause skin infections and boil-like sores that may be swollen, flushed, and painful.
+A staph infection occurs due to a bacterium called staphylococcus, which lives on the skin.
+If it enters the bloodstream through a wound, it can cause sepsis.
 Staph infections are contagious through person-to-person contact.

 Staphylococcus is an umbrella term for more than 30 types of bacterium.
 This bacterium can also cause: